 Songwriter, vocalist, musician, recording artist, mother, wife, band manager, teacher, story-teller, cultural activist, non-profit founder… Yes, Laura Berard Huval wears many hats very proudly.
 Huval also performs with her husband, accordionist, Adrian Huval of the Bluerunners.
 Huval has been a professional musician and songwriter for over twenty years.
 Huval was a featured songwriter during the 2019 SOLO Songwriting Festival and wrote songs with Nashville greats, Jim Lauderdale and Rusty Tabor.
 Huval has shared the stage and collaborated with legends Don Helmes, Jimmy C. Newman, D.L.
 Menard, Vin Bruce, Zachary Richard, Sonny Landreth, Roddie Romero, Buckwheat Zydeco and many others.
 She is the founder of Joyful Noise Ministries, which inspires people through faith and music.
-Huval is the music teacher at St. Genevieve School in Lafayette, LA.
+Laura and Adrian have two songs and reside in Cecilia, LA.

-Maegan Berard - Vocals, bass, electric and acoustic guitars.
+Maegan Berard Rankin - Vocals, bass, electric and acoustic guitars.

 Maegan is a versatile, multi-instrumentalist and vocalist.
 When she was very young, Maegan’s family noticed her keen musical ear.
 She was often able to play a melody on the piano after only hearing it one time.
 Maegan grew to become a consummate player and singer.
 Her father, the late Al Berard, a Grammy nominated musician, passed onto her his knowledge of music theory and also helped her to develop her musical instinct.